 - Organic livestock producers are required to ensure that they do not exceed the natural carrying capacity of the land on which their animals graze.
 This prevents the devastating effects of overgrazing and ensures a viable and sustainable business practice.

 |Free of Harsh Chemicals||Contains Harsh Chemicals|

 Benefits of Organic Wool

-Organic wool mattresses are beneficial for people who have allergies because the wool is not dipped in abusive chemicals.
-These chemicals not only cause allergic reactions, they can be severely harmful for the health of people, and the health of the environment.
-See Toxic Chemicals under Hazards of Conventional Wool for more information.
+Organic wool mattresses are beneficial for people who have allergies because the wool is not dipped in harsh chemicals.
+These harsh chemicals can cause allergic reactions, they can be severely harmful for the health of people, and the health of the environment.
+See Harsh Chemicals under Hazards of Conventional Wool for more information.

 In its natural form, wool is 100% hypoallergenic because it resists bacteria, mold, mildew and dust mites.
 Wool fibers contain scales that act as a self cleaning mechanism and ventilating system that transport moisture and allergens away.
 Because wool readily releases moisture and is water resilient, it does not allow for the damp conditions that mold and dust mites thrive on.

 Versatile Natural Insulator